About This Blog

 Likewise, I never dog-ear the pages nor do I annotate directly in my books.
 Annotation is all well and good, I don’t hold anything against it, but I would do so on post-it notes rather than directly in my books.

 - Prefer tight-back binding to hollow-back binding

 It may sound weird to many of you, but I do not like hollow-back binding books.
 Given a choice, I would take tight-back binding any day.

 The reason?
 Well, I’m not for sure the cause of it, but my brand-new Illuminae (the first book in The Illuminae Files Trilogy) came apart from the bottom after just FOUR DAYS.
+Oh, my gosh.
+That was a nightmare!
 I don’t think I’ll have to tell you how traumatized I was considering how fastidious I am about my book condition, so… there you have it, I much prefer tight-back binding books because they give me a peace of mind for being sturdier-looking.